tatsu-lab/alpaca_eval/README.md

 AlpacaEval's data and toolkit is also useful for building and analyzing automatic evaluators.

 **When not to use AlpacaEval?**
-Just as any other automatic evaluator, AlpacaEval should **not replace human evaluation in important settings**  ( e.g., deciding on model release).
-In particular AlpacaEval, is limited by the fact that (1) the dataset contains relatively simple instructions; (2) automatic evaluators seem to favor style over factuality of the answer; and (3) AlpacaEval does not measure the risks that a model could cause.
+As any other automatic evaluator, AlpacaEval should **not replace human evaluation in important settings**, e.g., to decide on model release.
+In particular, AlpacaEval is limited by the fact that (1) the dataset contains relatively simple instructions; (2) automatic evaluators seem to favor style over factuality of the answer; and (3) AlpacaEval does not measure the risks that a model could cause.
 Details in [limitations](#limitations).

 <details open>
   <summary><b>Table of Contents</b></b></summary>